Spin-adapted neural network backflow for symmetry-preserving simulations of strongly correlated electrons: Results

 We consider an $N$-electron molecular system described by a spin-restricted basis containing $2K$ spin-orbitals $\{\chi_k\}$ ($k=1,2,...,2K$), where

 Here, $\bx\equiv(\br, \sigma)$ is the spatial-spin full coordinate of a single electron; $\{\overline{\chi}_i(\br)\}$ are spatial basis functions; $\alpha$ and $\beta$ are the spin-up and spin-down eigenfunction for the spin of a single electron.
-Therefore, the $N$-electron wavefunction in second quantization $\Psi(\mathbf{n})$ can be written as a function of the occupation number vector $\bn \equiv (n_1, n_2, ..., n_{2K})$, a binary vector where $n_k$ is $0$ (1) for the empty (occupied) $k$-th spin-orbital and $\sum_{k=1}^{2K} n_k = N$.
+Therefore, the $N$-electron wavefunction in second quantization $\Psi(\bn)$ can be written as a function of the occupation number vector $\bn \equiv (n_1, n_2, ..., n_{2K})$, a binary vector where $n_k$ is $0$ (1) for the empty (occupied) $k$-th spin-orbital and $\sum_{k=1}^{2K} n_k = N$.

 The SA-NNBF architecture for approximating $\Psi(\bn)$ is illustrated in Fig. \ref{fig: scheme}.
-Unlike NNBF, which generates a set of $\bn$-dependent spin-orbitals\cite{luo2019backflow}, SA-NNBF generates a set of spatial orbitals, encoded by a $K \times N$ matrix $\bUbar(\bnbar)$, which depends on the the spatial occupation number vector $\bnbar \equiv(\nbar_1, \nbar_2, ..., \nbar_K)$ with $\nbar_j = n_{2i-1} + n_{2i}$.
-This ensures that different $\bn$ corresponding to the same $\bnbar$ share the same set of spatial orbitals, which eases the subsequent implementation of spin symmetry.
-As a proof of concept, we use an embedding layer followed by a simple feed-forward neural network (FNN) with only one hidden layer with $h$ hidden units to implement $\bUbar(\bnbar)$ in this work, see Methods for details.
-More elaborate architectures such as Transformers\cite{Viteritti2023transformer, Shang2025transformer, gu2025solving} can be explored in future.
+Standard NNBF generates configuration-dependent spin-orbitals\cite{luo2019backflow}.
+SA-NNBF instead generates configuration-dependent spatial orbitals, collected in a $K \times N$ matrix $\bUbar(\bnbar)$, from the spatial occupation vector $\bnbar \equiv(\nbar_1,\nbar_2,\ldots,\nbar_K)$ with $\nbar_j=n_{2j-1}+n_{2j}$.
+Configurations that differ only by spin assignments therefore share the same spatial orbitals, which is the key structural constraint that allows the neural-network component to be combined with a fixed spin eigenfunction.
+In the present implementation, $\bUbar(\bnbar)$ is generated by an embedding layer followed by a one-hidden-layer feed-forward neural network; more expressive architectures can be substituted without changing the spin-adapted construction.

-For the spin part, in principle, one can choose an arbitrary spin eigenfunction $\Theta$ with total spin $S$ and spin projection $S_z$.
-Any $\Theta$ can be decomposed into a sum-of-product form
+The spin component is chosen as a target spin eigenfunction $\Theta$ with total spin $S$ and spin projection $S_z$.
+Any such $\Theta$ can be written, exactly or to controlled numerical accuracy, in the sum-of-products form